 This course examines rock art - cave paintings and open air engravings - from around the world.
 It considers the times and spaces in which they were executed and the possible reasons as to why images were made at all.
 The ways in which scholars of different regions have tackled these questions engender lively debate regarding intercontinental similarities and differences.
 The course takes the form of lectures This course examines rock art - cave paintings and open air engravings - from around the world.
 It considers the times and spaces in which they were executed and the possible reasons as to why images were made at all.
 The ways in which scholars of different regions have tackled these questions engender lively debate regarding intercontinental similarities and differences.
-The course takes the form of lectures and long-duration tutorials.
+The course takes the form of lectures and eat all.
+The ways in which scholars of different regions have tackled these questions engender lively debate regarding intercontinental similarities and differences.
+The course takes the form of lectures and long - duration tutorials.
 Rock art is a highly contested field worldwide and with a large amount of visual content, it is essential for students to familiarise themselves with the literature and debate surrounding its interpretation.
 Assessment is based in part on debate and discussion in the tutorial setting.